 - Preheat oven to 180°C (350°F).
 Prepare a 12 hole regular sized cupcake tin by lining with liners.

 - Combine the softened butter, oil, salt, and sugar in a stand mixer or a large bowl with electric beaters.
-Beat with wire beaters until very light and increases in volume.¼ cup butter, ¼ cup vegetable oil, ½ cup granulated sugar, ⅛ tsp salt
+Beat with wire beaters until very light and increases in volume.¼ cup butter, ¼ cup vegetable oil, ½ cup granulated sugar, ⅛ teaspoon salt

 - Add eggs one by one, beating in between each addition.
 Add the vanilla.
-Beat until it gets a little lighter in colour and increases in volume.2 large eggs, 1 tsp pure vanilla extract
+Beat until it gets a little lighter in colour and increases in volume.2 large eggs, 1 teaspoon pure vanilla extract

 - Sift the flour and baking powder into the bowl and add the milk and lemon mixture.
-Fold just until it forms a batter.1 ¼ cup all purpose flour, 1 ½ tsp baking powder
+Fold just until it forms a batter.1 ¼ cup all purpose flour, 1 ½ teaspoon baking powder

 - Distribute evenly into prepared cupcake tin and bake for 18-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

 - Gradually add the sweetened condensed milk into the butter in 3 additions, beating really well in between each addition.
-Add vanilla and beat for about 5 minutes until silky smooth.7 oz can sweetened condensed milk, 1 tsp pure vanilla extract
+Add vanilla and beat for about 5 minutes until silky smooth.7 oz can sweetened condensed milk, 1 teaspoon pure vanilla extract

 - Transfer into a piping bag with your favourite piping tip or just with the end cut off.